richardmillen/etude-2-net-patterns/docs/CloneServer.md

 # Clone Server Example

-The clone server is a simple echo server, but with some important differences.
+The clone server is an extension to the [Echo Server](EchoServer.md) example, where multiple server instances exist providing redundancy where all but one instance becomes unavailable.

+## Goals

+To explore the following problems:

++ Service availability.
++ Service discovery.

+## Implementation

+### Overall Behaviour

 The server app may be started as a **Helper**, where the address of a peer server instance is specified via the commandline flag `--tbc`.